Selections from Irving Berlin's White Christmas

 Selections from Irving Berlin's White Christmas is an album with songs from the 1954 movie, White Christmas.
 Among the featured artists are Bing Crosby, Rosemary Clooney, Danny Kaye, and Trudy Stevens (who dubbed for Vera-Ellen in the movie), with Peggy Lee, who was not in the movie, singing some parts.
 It is one of the last 78 rpm albums Decca produced.

 Background

-An original soundtrack recording has never been released.
+For decades, an original soundtrack recording was never released.
 This was because Crosby had a recording contract with Decca Records and Rosemary Clooney was signed with Columbia Records and contractually could not record together.
 This album was issued with Columbia's Irving Berlin's White Christmas.
 In this album, Lee recorded the parts that Clooney sang in the movie.
 This was Crosby's third Decca LP album, recorded and released in 1954 and advertised as the soundtrack for White Christmas.